ome/ome-ansible-molecule/README.md

 ## Example usage

-Here is a default configuration that tests your role on `namespace: robertdebock`, `image: fedora`, `tag: latest`.
+Here is a default configuration.

 ```yaml
 ---